Unaudited Half-Yearly Financial Report

 Chair's Statement

-I am pleased to present the Company's unaudited Half‐Yearly Financial Report for the period ended 30 June 2023.
+I am pleased to present the unaudited Half-Yearly Report for Foresight Enterprise VCT plc for the period ended 30 June 2023 and to report a Net Asset Value Total Return of 2.8% for the period, including a dividend yield of 5.6%.

-Despite the challenging macroeconomic backdrop, the Company's Net Asset Value (“NAV”), including dividends paid during the period, increased by 2.8p per share to 90.3p.
-This represents a NAV Total Return of 3.2% for the six months to 30 June 2023.

-Although the UK has managed to avoid a recession so far this year, real GDP growth has been sluggish, with a mere 0.2% recorded in the second quarter of this year.
-Inflation has remained sticky and stubbornly high, which has led to a series of interest rate increases.
-In addition, the financial markets were rocked by the collapse of both Silicon Valley Bank and Credit Suisse in March 2023, but fortunately the turmoil was short-lived and further contagion limited.
+The business environment remains challenging despite the substantial impact of the COVID-19 pandemic receding.
+The war in Ukraine continues and supply chains remain strained while energy prices and persistent inflation have led to a series of interest rate increases.
+The threat of recession is the new economic reality, with consumer demand severely depleted.
+In addition, the financial markets were rocked by the collapse of both Silicon Valley Bank and Credit Suisse in March 2023 but fortunately the turmoil was short-lived and further contagion limited.
 However, heightened nervousness in the financial markets and recent changes to banks' capital adequacy rules are beginning to reduce the level of funding available for smaller businesses.
 Understandably, consumer and business confidence in the UK remains fragile.

-Nonetheless, the performance of the Company's portfolio in aggregate has remained robust in these circumstances.
-The Manager has worked closely with the individual companies and developed a good understanding of their current business requirements.
+However, the Board believes that the careful planning, help and advice the Manager provides to all the portfolio companies will continue to be relevant to the current and future economic situations.
+While there will be bumps in the road, we believe that the portfolio is in good shape to withstand what we currently see ahead.
+The Company's portfolio in aggregate has remained resilient amid economic and political turmoil that has plagued 2023.

-Many of the portfolio companies successfully adapted to the new economic landscape, with some performing extremely well while a minority struggled as a result of a fall in consumer demand, inflationary pressures, surging energy prices, a weak fundraising environment and labour shortages.
-The overall solid performance of the Company in the first half of 2023 demonstrates the advantages of a well‐diversified portfolio.
+Many of the portfolio companies have successfully adapted to the new economic landscape, with some performing extremely well and demonstrating the strength of their management teams.
+A minority of the portfolio companies struggled as a result of a fall in consumer demand and inflationary pressures.
+However, these businesses are now beginning to show signs of recovery.

+In the six months ended 30 June 2023, 21 companies in the portfolio recorded a combined increase in valuation of £9.3 million, offset by 14 companies recording an aggregate fall in valuation of £6.1 million.

 Strategy

-The Board and the Manager continue to pursue a strategy for the Company which includes the following four key objectives:
+The Board believes that it is in the best interests of Shareholders to continue to pursue a strategy of:

-Growth in Net Asset Value Total Return above a 5% target while continuing to grow the Company's assets Payment of annual ordinary dividends of at least 5% of the NAV per share per annum (based on the latest announced NAV per share) while endeavouring, at a minimum, to maintain the NAV per share on a year‐on‐year basis Implementing a significant number of new and follow-on qualifying investments every year, exceeding deployment requirements to maintain VCT status Maintaining a programme of regular share buybacks at a discount of no less than 7.5% to the prevailing NAV per share
+Growth in Net Asset Value Total Return above a 5% target while continuing to grow the Company's assets Payment of annual dividends of at least 5% of the NAV per share per annum based on the opening NAV per share of that financial year Implementation of a significant number of new and follow-on qualifying investments every year, exceeding deployment requirements to maintain VCT status Maintaining a programme of regular share buybacks (the Board continues to have an objective of achieving and maintaining buybacks at a discount of 5% over the medium term, subject to market conditions)

-The Board and the Manager believe that these key objectives remain appropriate and the Company's performance in relation to each of them over the past six months is reviewed in more detail below.

-The NAV of the Company grew over the period from £191.7 million at 31 December 2022 to £211.0 million at 30 June 2023, which is in line with the Board's objective of growing the Company's assets.
+Central to the Company being able to achieve these objectives is the ability of the Manager to source and complete attractive new qualifying investment opportunities.

+Whilst this task has not been made easier by the changes to VCT legislation since 2015, which (amongst other requirements) place greater emphasis on growth or development capital investment into younger companies, the Company is fortunate in that it has pursued a policy of seeking growth capital investments for several years prior to the rule changes and the Manager has an established track record in this area.

+During the period Net Asset Value per share decreased by 2.3% from 64.9p as at 31 December 2022 to 63.4p as at 30 June 2023.
+After adding back the payment of a 3.3p dividend paid on 30 June 2023, NAV Total Return per share at 30 June 2023 was 66.7p, representing a positive NAV Total Return of 2.8% in the period.
+This positive movement is a result of the strategy and business changes throughout the portfolio alluded to above.

-At the end of 2022, 89% of the Company's assets were already invested and the Board believed it would be in the Company's best interest to raise further funds to provide liquidity for its activities in 2023 and beyond.
-On 20 January 2023, the Company launched an offer for subscription to raise up to £20 million, with an over‐allotment facility to raise up to a further £10 million, through the issue of new shares.
-The offer was closed on 13 April 2023 having raised gross proceeds of £24.1 million, £23.1 million after expenses.
-We would like to thank those existing shareholders who supported the offer and welcome all new shareholders to the Company.
+On 14 October 2022, the Company launched an offer for subscription to raise up to £20 million, with an over‐allotment facility to raise up to a further £10 million, through the issue of new shares.
+The offer was closed on 26 April 2023 having raised gross proceeds of £22.6 million, £21.7 million after expenses.
+We would like to thank those existing Shareholders who have supported the offer and welcome all new Shareholders to the Company.

-The final dividend for the year ended 31 December 2022 of 4.4p per share was paid on 30 June 2023, at a total cost to the Company of £10.7 million, including shares allotted under the dividend reinvestment scheme.

-Post-period end, the Company paid a special dividend of 4.0p per share on 18 August 2023 following the successful sales of Mowgli Street Food Group Limited, Datapath Group Limited and Innovation Consulting Group Limited in the first quarter.
-These generated proceeds of £14.3 million at completion.
-Since initial investment, the three exits combined have returned to the Company a total of £21.4 million, with a further £2.8 million of deferred consideration due as at the period end.
-This is an exceptional achievement from a combined initial investment of £4.2 million and represents a cash-on-cash multiple of 5.8 times.
+During the period the Manager completed five new investments and four follow-on investments costing £6.0 million and £2.6 million respectively.
+The Manager also fully disposed of two investments, generating proceeds of £16.4 million with a further £2.3 million of deferred consideration included within debtors at the period end, representing a combined cash-on-cash return multiple of 8.4 times the original investment.

 Responsible investing